erwanm/kd-data-tools/README.md

 # Overview

 This repository contains some miscellaneous tools for manipulating the "KD data", which is obtained as [the output of my fork](https://github.com/erwanm/knowledgediscovery) of [Jake Lever's knowledgediscovery (KD)](https://github.com/jakelever/knowledgediscovery) system.
 This KD data contains the full content of Medline and PMC as parsed by the aforementioned system and stored using the ["Tabular Doc-Concept" (TDC) format](https://github.com/erwanm/knowledgediscovery#format-of-the-output-files).
-The most important tool in this repository is an **ad-hoc concept disambiguation system for the KD data** (described in the last section below).
+The most important tool in this repository is an **ad-hoc concept disambiguation system for the KD data** (usage described in the last section below).

 **CAUTION!** The disambiguation system is a prototype which: